reiddraper/data-traceability/data-traceability.markdown

 was learn about new artists, albums and songs.
 However, we didn't always want to create a new entity that would end up in our final data product.
-Certain data sources were more likely to have errors, misspellings and other inaccuracies that we wanted to be vetted before they would progress through our system.
+Certain data sources were more likely to have errors, misspellings and other inaccuracies.
+We wanted them to be vetted before they would progress through our system.
 Furthermore, we wanted to be able to give priority processing to certain sources that either had higher information value or were for a particular customer.
-For applications like learning about new artists, we'd assign a trust-score to each source, that would, amongst other things, determine whether a new artist was created that would make its way into our final product, or would add weight to that artist being created if we ever heard of them again.
-In this way, several lower-weighted sources act additively to the artist creation application.
+For applications like learning about new artists, we'd assign a trust-score to each source, that would, amongst other things, determine whether a new artist was created, or would add weight to that artist being created if we ever heard of them again.
+In this way, several lower-weighted sources could act additively to the artist creation application.

 ### 4. Backing out data